taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 You can do the same thing from the commandline with the `dash-cli` interface: `dash-cli getnewaddress`

+### Send the 1000 DASH

 From whatever other source has that 1000 Dash, send precisely 1000 Dash (or tDash if this is testnet) to that address.
 Important.
 It has to be precisely 1000 Dash; fees must be accounted for.

 If you need tDash for testnet testing purposes, have it sent from https://test.faucet.dash.org/

-Record this in some scratchpad somewhere, you will need it when you set up your masternode
+## [6] SAVE YOUR WALLET

+### Consider encrypting your wallet...

+* Navigate the menus: Settings > Encrypt wallet
+* Set the password

+### Backup your wallet...

+* Navigate the menus: File > Backup Wallet

+You'll be asked to pick a name for the backup file and where to save it.
+Call it what you will, `my-masternode-collateral-wallet.dat` is an example.

+### Store your wallet somewhere securely

+Personally, I would copy that to two different USB keys and throw them in a firebox.
+Maybe even two different fireboxes.
+Again.
+This is a lot of money.
+Don't skimp on your safety practices.

-## [4] Generate Masternode private key (a key that only the masternode and the wallet share)
+## [7] Generate Masternode private key (a key that only the masternode and the wallet share)

 From your GUI wallet interface do this...